OfficeForProductSafetyAndStandards/opss-par-v4/README.md

 After completing all the steps, restart your computer and try running Docker Compose with your volume.

 ## Database Migrations
-Set your starup project to `Opss.PrimaryAuthorityRegister.Api`.
-Then using the `Package Manager Console` set the defaul tproject to `Api\Infrastructure\Opss.PrimaryAuthorityRegister.Persistance`.
+- Set your starup project to `Opss.PrimaryAuthorityRegister.Api`.
+- Then using the `Package Manager Console` set the default project to `Api\Infrastructure\Opss.PrimaryAuthorityRegister.Persistance`.
-Finally run: `Add-Migration <Migration Name>`
+- Create the migration: `Add-Migration <Migration Name>`
+- Apply the migration `Update-Database`